minetest-mods-camp/witches/README.md

 * Basic interactivity:
-    will follow player for holding certain items. one of those items they will request with randomly chosen text, if player right clicks if player is holding that requested item and right click witch player will receive a reward the reward is a personalized tool with increased stats!
+    will follow player for holding certain items. one of those items they will request with randomly chosen text, if player right clicks if player is holding that requested item and right click witch player will receive a reward! the reward is a personalized tool with increased stats!

 ## Required Mods: